Azoghal/Azoghal.github.io/_projects/00-Bassoon.md

     title: "Mandelrbot Set"
 ---

-Let's summarise the goals, achievements, next steps.
-Have some nice example programs and outputs.
-Also talk about design points and things to do next time round.

 ## Introduction

 My plan for Bassoon was to design my own simple language and implement a compiler for it using LLVM.
 In preparation I had done some smaller projects with C++ and followed the [*Kaleidoscope*](https://llvm.org/docs/tutorial/MyFirstLanguageFrontend/index.html) tutorial to learn the basics of LLVM.
 My intention was to keep the scope of the language small, but have additional features that the *Kaleidoscope* tutorial did not cover so that I would have to solve some problems and come into contact with some new parts of the LLVM library.